ubunatic/makepy/README.md

 modules.
 And since I do not like to repeat myself, I wanted to extract the most common practices from my projects and make them available for my next projects and for others to use.

-I will keep makepy updated, with future learning and are happy to welcome pull reuests.
+I will keep makepy updated, with future learning and are happy to welcome pull requests.

 Have fun!